Personalisation and Transformation in Financial Services

 This is because the responses to influencers are unpredictable, and most influencers will be situational and outside the control of marketers.

-Creating rationality (all be it emotionally based) with the consumer’s decision-making is critical for any provider that wants to increase their effectiveness.
+Creating rationality (all be it emotionally based) with the consumer’s decision-making is critical for any provider that wants to increase their marketing effectiveness.

 CrowdCats initial challenge therefore was to map out the driving force for this layer of irrationality.